-The connection grew deeper in the 1980s, when Cincinnati’s Kenner Toys was awarded the Super Friends license and rolled out a “Super Powers” line of action figures, as well as Batmobiles and Batcopters.
+The Cincinnati superhero connection grew deeper in the 1980s, when Cincinnati’s Kenner Toys was awarded the Super Friends license and rolled out a “Super Powers” line of action figures, as well as Batmobiles and Batcopters.
 And, of course, a larger Hall of Justice playset with working elevators and trap doors.
 While the dead-ringer look of Union Terminal and the Hall of Justice in the Super Friends cartoon has never been officially confirmed, the curious coincidences definitely point to Cincinnati playing a major role in this super adventure.

 “There have always been legends,” Douglass W. McDonald, then-president and CEO of the Cincinnati Museum Center at Union Terminal told the Cincinnati Enquirer in 2009 about the eerie resemblance and the close working relationship between Taft media and the animation studio’s bosses.
 “You do Google searches for Union Terminal and you get these funny little hits, but nothing confirmed.”
 Another clue: a DC series published in 1996 called “Terminal City” used Union Terminal as one of its prominent structures.

 The animator who drew the Hall of Justice, Al Gmuer, told the paper his original had more windows, but when he turned it over to the network, his sketch was transformed into something that more closely resembled Union Terminal.